-Gastroenteritis is usually caused by an infection but can be caused by ingesting toxins or drugs.
+Gastroenteritis is usually caused by an infection.

 Typically, people have diarrhea, nausea, vomiting, and abdominal pain.